This article may contain compensated links. Please read the disclosure for more info.

 Master, and then combine the small sections like this:

 Continue until you have learned the whole piece.
-Then combine the larger sections: A+B and C+D, etc., until you have learned everything slowly with both hands together.
+Then combine the larger sections: A+B and C+D, etc., until you slowly master everything with both hands.

 Again, working with the smaller or medium-sized sections, work with the metronome to gradually build up the tempo until you can play the whole piece in full tempo with both hands.